alexsfig/snackStore/README.md

 |Post |/users/sign_in          |Login as a user           |   email, password          |
 |Post |/users/sign_up          |Sign up as a user          |   email, password, first name, last name          |

-## Those routes need to pass a header **x-access-token** in each petition, you can get it whit a petition to /users/sign_up, passing a valid access credentials
+This routes need to be use a header **x-access-token** in each petition, you can get it whit a petition to /users/sign_up

 Logged user routes, prefix **api/v1/users/**